PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 vi student.auto.tfvars
 ```

-- Update the specifics of your deployment from the values in `aws-gwlb-lab-secrets.txt` from QL console
+- Update the value of the `auth-key` variable that you copied from the bootstrap parameters in Panorama `aws-gwlb-lab-secrets.txt`
-  - Set all values inside of the empty quotes
+  - Set the value inside of the empty quotes
-  - Don't forget to update `ssh_key_name` with they name of they key you copied previously from EC2 console!
-(Step 3.1.1)

 ---
 - ( Option 2 ) If you don't like vi, you can install nano editor: